Georg Adam Scheid History And Heritage

 1877 Foundation of Louis Rössler, trade and purchase of precious metals.

-1923 Degussa AG buys shares in Louis Rössler.
+1923 Degussa AG bought shares in Louis Rössler.

 DEGUSSA FRANKFURT AM MAIN C.1930